semajthomasprimm/crypto-dashboard/README.md

 ## Upcoming Features
 - [ ] Add column in table for price change in Last 7 days
 - [ ] Add a line graph in Last 7 Days displaying the change in price for each crypto in the table
-- [ ] Add Pagination for
+- [x] Add support for more currencies
-- [ ] Add dark theme to react-select component